Historian and Front-end developer

 The revolutions of 1820 took place primarily in the countries of the Mediterranean arch.
 They were minority movements, with a “broad” program that is not very precise, with a liberal and democratic-radical tendency.
-All the revolutionary movements of 1820 are characterized by the participation of popular classes.
+Popular classes participated in all the revolutionary movements of 1820.
 Except in Greece, the rest fails.

 The first revolutionary wave took place from 1820 on:

 The revolutions of 1820 took place in countries where the return to absolutism had been strongest, after the restoration of the old European order to the Congress of Vienna in 1815.
 And they also take place there, where Napoleonic ideas had had the greatest influence, especially in Spain and Naples.
 They were minority revolutions, eminently liberal, but of moderate tendency.